Lawrence Dobkin: Television

-In the May 9, 1958 episode of the CBS Television western series Trackdown entitled, "The End of the World," he portrays a con man named Walter Trump who promises to save a town from destruction by building a wall.
+In the May 9, 1958 episode of the CBS Television western series Trackdown entitled, "The End of the World", he portrays a con man named Walter Trump who promises to save a town from destruction by building a wall.
 Internet posts of this episode have gone viral due to its resemblance to real life US President Donald Trump and his controversial policy on immigration.

 In 1960, Dobkin appeared as Kurt Reynolds in the episode "So Dim the Light" of the CBS anthology series The DuPont Show with June Allyson, and as an escape artist on the run from a possible murder charge in Wanted: Dead or Alive.
-That same year he played "Esteban Garcia" (a long time friend of Marshall Dillon where things go very wrong) in the TV Western Gunsmoke, in the episode "Don Matteo" (S6E7).
+That same year he played "Esteban Garcia" (a long time friend of Marshal Dillon where things go very wrong) in the TV Western Gunsmoke, in the episode "Don Matteo" (S6E7).
 He appeared in the David Janssen crime drama series, Richard Diamond, Private Detective.
 Dobkin appeared in four episodes of The Rifleman playing four different characters, including a heartfelt portrayal of General Philip Sheridan from the American Civil War.
 He appeared in an episode of The Tab Hunter Show in 1961.
 In 1964 he narrated the USIS documentary film about the Republican and Democrat conventions called "1964 The Conventions."

 Often also cast as a villain, Dobkin portrayed gangster Dutch Schultz on ABC's The Untouchables.
 He appeared on the ABC/Warner Bros. crime drama, The Roaring 20s and in the NBC western with a modern setting, Empire.
 He was cast as a mass murderer in the 1972 pilot for ABC's The Streets of San Francisco, starring Karl Malden.
 He guest-starred on ABC's The Big Valley, starring Barbara Stanwyck.
 He received an Emmy Award nomination for Outstanding Performance by an Actor in a Supporting Role in a Drama for his work on the CBS Playhouse episode, Do Not Go Gentle Into That Good Night (1967).
 In 1991, Dobkin appeared in an episode of the television series Night Court as State Supreme Court Justice Welch.

-In the Star Trek media franchise Dobkin directed the original series episode "Charlie X", and later portrayed the traitorous Klingon ambassador Kell on Star Trek: The Next Generation in the fourth-season episode "The Mind's Eye."
+In the Star Trek media franchise Dobkin directed the original series episode "Charlie X", and later portrayed the traitorous Klingon ambassador Kell on Star Trek: The Next Generation in the fourth-season episode "The Mind's Eye".

 As a writer, Dobkin created the title character for the 1974 film and the 1977–1978 NBC series The Life and Times of Grizzly Adams.

 He began directing for television in 1960, and his work in this area included episodes 1, 9, 10, and 13 of The Munsters (1964), 16 episodes of The Waltons (1972–1981), and an episode of Sara (1976).
+Dobkin also guest-starred on a 1983 episode of Knight Rider.